MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-deployment-tool.md

  **Step 3: Verify that installation was successful**

 After running the command, you should see the Office installation start (unless you set display level to none).
 After installation is complete, the command prompt will display "Products configured successfully."
 If you run into problems, make sure you have the newest version of the ODT.
-You can also troubleshoot issues by reviewing the log files in the %temp% and %windir%\temp directories.
+You can also troubleshoot issues by reviewing the log files in the %temp% folder.

 ## Update Microsoft 365 Apps
 <a name="BKMK_updateoffice"> </a>